University of Chester

 Campus and Crime Map

-- Our Chester accommodation is dispersed throughout the city, with the furthest provision being just over a mile from teaching sites.
+- In Chester, university accommodation is dispersed throughout the city, the furthest being just over 1 mile from teaching sites.
 Options include full-board, semi-catered and self-catered.

 - Warrington provides accommodation on campus with semi-catered and self-catered options.